 What do I need to know before a get started?

-These are the eight ‘to-dos’ you need to know before getting started if you want to be successful.
+These are seven things you need to know before getting started if you want to be successful.

 A thorough analysis of what your data, processes, and pain points look like prior to working on your migration is critical.
 You need to understand where you are now before you can successfully chart the path forward.